 Explore the Douro Valley

 Though port wine takes its name from the city of Porto, the Douro Valley is where the wineries are actually located.
 Porto is where the wine is aged, bottled, and stored, and is the oldest demarcated wine region in the world.
 Even if you have no interest in port or its production process, it is worth a visit to the Douro valley for its scenery alone (picture: rolling vineyards, lush backroads to cruise, and open blue sky).

 Visit the Bom Jesus do Monte Sanctuary

 Bom Jesus do Monte is a religious sanctuary just outside of Braga, about an hour from Porto.
 Perched on top of a hill is a church and gardens, which you can either take the funicular up to or walk up the amazing zig-zagging staircase.
-Try taking the funicular up to the top and walking down the stairs since each landing has something interesting to see.
+Tip: Take the funicular up to the top and walk down the stairs since each landing has something interesting to see.

 Tour Sintra From Lisbon